A Season on the Brink: Writing the book

-Feinstein was paid a $17,500 advance to write the book, and had to take a leave of absence from The Washington Post.
-Feinstein expected to lose money doing the book, but proceeded with the project anyway in the hopes that it would be good and convince someone to have him write a second book.

 Feinstein spent six months with the 1985–86 team.
 He had previously covered Bob Knight in his role as the National College Basketball Writer for The Washington Post.
 Remarking on his relationship with Bob Knight, Feinstein said the following:

 Bob is – I have often said Bob is the most black and white person I have ever met.
 The only gray in his life is in his hair.
 He either really likes you or really doesn't like you.
 I have experienced both.
 And Knight liked me.
 Some other writers who he respected had spoken up on my behalf.
 Some coaches who he liked had spoken up on my behalf before I had ever really written a word about him.
 But then I covered his Olympic team in 1984.
 So I was around him quite a bit throughout that summer when the U.S. won the Gold Medal in Los Angeles...

-But after I covered that team, I had developed a good relationship with Knight.
-And I was actually writing a story on him the week that he threw the chair.
-The famous chair throw during a game against Purdue.
-And I wrote a piece about him in the Washington Post in which I said look, throwing the chair is clearly wrong.
-There is no excuse for it.
-But among the crimes being committed in college athletics today, compared to the cheating and the grade fixing, and things like that.
-On a scale of one to 10 it's probably a three or a four.

-And he called me after I wrote that piece and thanked me for not just killing him after the chair throw, and invited me to a dinner he always had at the Final Four with his coaches.
-And I realized I was being invited into the inner circle.

-The book is noted for showing many facets of Knight's personality, leadership, and character.
-Feinstein depicts a smart coach who is often quick with sarcasm and a sometimes violent temper, but also an honest coach who never cheats and strictly follows all of the NCAA's rules.